CatherineChelagat/Predictive-Time-Series-Model-Case-Study-NSE-Kenya-20-Share-Index/README.md

 ## Data Understanding

-The data used in this project was downloaded from ["here"](https://www.investing.com/indices/kenya-nse-20-historical-data) and CBK website.
+The data used in this project was downloaded from [here](https://www.investing.com/indices/kenya-nse-20-historical-data) and [CBK website.](https://www.centralbank.go.ke/inflation-rates/)

 The NSE 20 dataset contains 4531 rows and 6 columns with the following information: